- Fiance Visa Eligibility

 Fiance Visa processing time

 On average, it takes between two to three months for the Home Office to process a Fiance Visa application.
-During this time, your dedicated IAS lawyer will constantly be monitoring the state of your case to avoid any delays.
+During this time, your London immigration lawyer will constantly be monitoring the state of your case to avoid any delays.

 On the other hand, you can speed up this process by following some essential guidelines, such as: